Guests of the Nation: Plot

 The story begins with two British Army privates, Hawkins and Belcher, being held hostage by the Irish Republican Army (IRA) near Ballinasloe, County Galway during the Irish War of Independence.
 The hostages play cards and argue about politics, religion and girls with their IRA captors, Bonaparte and Noble, while being housed in the cottage of an old lady who collaborates with the IRA.
 She tends to the hostages but is quick to scold both them and their captors if they displease her.
 Bonaparte and Noble become friends with Hawkins and Belcher, but their superior Jeremiah Donovan, the commanding officer of the local IRA flying column, remains aloof from everyone else in the cottage.

 On one evening, Donovan reminds Bonaparte and Noble that Hawkins and Belcher are hostages and not prisoners, and if the British authorities execute any IRA prisoners, then the two Englishmen will be summarily executed in retaliation.
 This disturbs Bonaparte and he struggles to face Hawkins and Belcher on the next day.
 A few days later, Feeney, an IRA intelligence officer, arrives at the cottage and informs Donovan that four IRA prisoners have been executed, and Hawkins and Belcher are to be shot in retaliation.
 Donovan passes this on to Bonaparte and Noble, who are deeply saddened.
 In order to get the two hostages out of the cottage, Donovan lies to them and says that they are merely being transferred; on the way down a path into a nearby peat bog, he tells them the truth.
 At first, Private Hawkins does not believe him.
 But as the truth settles in, Hawkins begs Donovan not to kill him, arguing that, if their positions were reversed, he would never shoot "a pal".
 He also requests his captors to allow him to desert and join the IRA in order to be spared death, but they refuse to answer him.

 Bonaparte, racked with misgivings about executing Hawkins and Belcher, secretly hopes that they attempt to escape and plans to let them go if they try and do so.
 He realises that he now regards them as human beings, rather than as part of a faceless enemy.
 Despite Hawkins’ pleadings, Donovan shoots him in the back of his head.
 As Belcher fumbles to tie a blindfold around his own eyes before he is executed, he notices that Hawkins is still alive and tells Bonaparte to "give him another."
 Donovan then shoots Belcher in the head, and the captors digs a shallow grave in the bog and bury the two hostages in them.
 Feeney leaves and the captors return to the cottage, where the old woman asks what they have done with the hostages.
 They do not answer her, but she immediately understands and falls sobbing to her knees to pray for both men's souls.
 Noble does the same, while Bonaparte leaves the cottage and looks up at the night sky feeling small and lost.
-He says that he never felt the same way about the war ever again.
+He says that he has never felt the same way about anything that happened to him since.